 Since I have to maintain a couple of Pi-based systems despite preferring not to (at least some packages can be moved to an ODroid even though they're nominally meant for a Pi), I ended up stuck in the position of feeding power to them through something that was never designed for it, or at least not the levels of power that a Pi requires.
 Buying a bunch of Pi-specific power supplies was out of the question both because of the cost and because I don't have room for a row of wall warts to power the Pis.

-So it was down to finding a USB cable that you could run low-voltage, high-current DC power through, pretty much the worst way to power a device.
+So it was down to finding a USB cable that you could run low-voltage, high-current DC power through, pretty much the worst way you can power a device (see also the conclusion section at the end).
 For reference, USB power is specced to 5V±5%, so 5.25 - 4.75V.
 The Pi has a primitive undervolt sensor that trips at 4.63V but it's a one-shot so if at any point in the past the voltage ever went below that level it'll stay tripped, making it difficult to diagnose when the problem occurred.

-The following table shows the results from various USB cables tested with two types of dummy loads, a passive resistive load and an electronic load.
+The following sections show the results from various USB cables tested with two types of dummy loads, a passive resistive load and an electronic load.
 Input was 5.1V from a lab power supply, voltage and current was measured across a dummy load set to draw 250mA and 500mA (for the original USB power rating), 1.1A (about 5W with any potential drop factored in), and then 1.6A and 2.3A, with the 2.3A being a common maximum-current figure for many USB power bricks.
 The figures in the columns are the output voltage measured at the load, and in a few cases where the voltage drop with the passive load was extreme, the current.
-The cables without names are generic unbranded cables, the cables labelled “White” are charging cables that came with a phone or tablet, “Ribbon” are ribbon cables, “Switched” is one with an inline switch specifically meant for delivering power to a device.
 To help those who aren't used to metric measurements, I've also given the length in arshins.
 You're welcome.

 There are two sets of figures because of the way the measurements were taken, the first line is for the passive load which was connected through a USB power meter that added two USB connectors and the meter draw while the second line is for the electronic load which was connected straight to the source.
 This means that for the good-quality cables voltages are a bit higher on the electronic than the passive load.
 In contrast the passive load uses the basic R=V/I to try and draw the current it needs so will switch in the appropriate resistance to draw 1.1A even if it's only getting 900mA while the electronic load will draw an actual 1.1A.
 This means that for the poor-quality cables the voltages for the electronic load drop a lot more than for the passive load.